-Choquequirao faces Machu Picchu for attracting the attention of tourists.
-One of the most important archaeological monuments of the Cusco region and the country is Choquequirao which was an Inca Llaqta that functioned as a checkpoint between the jungle and highlands, waiting to be discovered by you.
+Choquequirao attracts the attention of tourists, facing Machu Picchu.
+One of the most important archaeological monuments of the Cusco region and the country, Choquequirao was an Inca Llaqta that functioned as a checkpoint between the jungle and highlands, waiting to be discovered by you.

 What is Choquequirao?